La Tigresa del Oriente: Biography

 Bustos was born in the village of Constancia in the region of Loreto.
 She was interested in singing and she tried to pursue it as a career.
 However, it was unsuccessful due to pressure from her parents, and later from her husband, whom she married in a failed hope for greater freedom.
 Bustos became a cosmetologist at an early age, and relocated to Lima, expecting to be involved in show business in some way, becoming a makeup artist for Lima's television stations and starting a career that lasted for over twenty years.

-In 1999, with help from several friends (Elizabeth Alegría and Aracely), she started writing songs and created the concept for "La Tigresa" and was later convinced of recording several music videos.
-Around 2006, her videos appeared on YouTube and rapidly became popular and an internet meme, and she has since then been invited to several Latin American television shows.
+In 1999, with help from several friends, she started writing songs and created the concept for "La Tigresa" and was later convinced of recording several music videos.
+Around 2006, her videos appeared on YouTube and rapidly became popular and an internet meme.
+Since then, she has been invited to several Latin American television shows.

-In August 2020 it was announced that she had contracted COVID-19.

 International Fame

 According to an interview in the Peruvian newspaper La República, Bustos signed a contract with Warner Bros.
 Records México for one year.
-With the first payment of the contract's royalties she bought her first automobile.
-Some of her fans have released video tributes to her -trying to emulate her act,- and even Tigresa remixes (in techno and reggaeton versions) of her music exist.
 Bustos travelled in July 2009 to Mexico, presenting in the "Muévete" TV show currently broadcast by Canal de las Estrellas.

-More recently, La Tigresa del Oriente has become active in social networks such as Twitter and Facebook, and has an Official Blog to keep her fans up to date with her appearances and the new album she is currently recording.

 In August 2009, La Tigresa del Oriente announced a special album from Argentina entitled "De la selva, su fiesta" from independent record label Silvando Discos, after failing to get anywhere with Warner Music Mexico.

-In September 2009 Radio Cumbia Peru, the original uploaders of her popular videos on YouTube announced they were removing the videos from their channel, it was later made public that the reason behind this was that they were asking La Tigresa two thousand dollars for each video kept in the channel, which she declined after considering it blackmail, responding by publishing her videos in higher quality versions at her official YouTube Channel.
+In September 2009 Radio Cumbia Peru, the original uploaders of her popular videos on YouTube announced they were removing the videos from their channel, it was later made public that the reason behind this was that they were asking La Tigresa two thousand dollars for each video kept in the channel, which she declined after considering it blackmail, responding by publishing her videos on her official YouTube Channel.